Knoxville Truck Accident Attorneys

 Non-economic damages

-Non-economic damages are often more difficult to quantify.
+Non-economic damages are often more challenging to quantify.
 They include:

 • Pain and suffering: This includes the physical and emotional pain caused by the accident.